VARID-XR/VARID-plugin-unreal/README.md

 - NVIDIA GeForce GTX TITAN X
 - DirectX 11 - shader model 5
 - Windows 10

-### Performance
-plugin 5ms
+- Samsung SSD 970 EVO 1TB
+- Renderdoc processing time = ~5ms @ 4k

 ### HMD
 - VIVE Pro Eye
-- Front facing cameras - 96 degs horizontal and 80 degs vertical field of view with a 480p resolution per eye.
+- Front facing cameras
+  - 96 degs horizontal and 80 degs vertical field of view with a 480p resolution per eye.
+The resolution is poor, hence the experimental work using the Logitech C920.
   - They can also capture up to 90fps with an average latency of 200ms, so they're good enough to avoid any lag-related nausea.
-- AMOLED displays - 1440 x 1600 pixels per eye (2880 x 1600 pixels combined), 90 Hz, 110 degrees
+- AMOLED displays - 1440 x 1600 pixels per eye (2880 x 1600 pixels combined), 90 Hz, 110 degrees.
 - https://www.vive.com/uk/product/vive-pro-eye/specs/
 - In reality it is 110 degrees on vertical and 106 degrees on horizontal. source: https://forum.vive.com/topic/8550-configuration-of-fov-of-htc-vive-pro-eye/?ct=1626168483

 ## Unreal

-### Important Components
+### Important Top-Level Components

-- Plugins
-- RDG
-- RHI
-- Shaders
-- SceneViewExtension
+- Plugins - Architecture that allows functionality to be plugged into existing Unreal applications.
+- RDG - Render Graph - allows rendering tasks to be built in a graph like manner.
+Makes it easier, safer and more efficient to chain lots of shader calls together.
+- RHI - Rendering Hardware Interface - provides an abstract interface so that the developer doesnt have to deal with a specific graphics library e.g. DirectX, OpenGL, Vulkan.
+- Shaders - Written in HLSL, these are small C like programs run on the GPU.
+- SceneViewExtension - Extend from this base class to allow us to tap into the Unreal graphics pipeline during the post process stage.

-### Typical Unreal Project Settings
+### Typical Unreal New Project Settings
 - New Project
   - Hardware Target: Mobile/Tablet
   - Graphics Target: Scalable 3D or 2D